namewiz/price-quotes/README.md

 console.log(cart.amountDue, cart.currency, cart.catalogHash);
 ```

-Each line in `cart.lines` reads like an invoice line — `unitPrice`, `extendedUnitPrice`,
-`salePrice`, `extendedSalePrice`, `discounts`, `fees`, `taxes`, `tax`, `total` — all integer
-minor units.
-Catalog markup (if any)
-is folded into `unitPrice` and never itemized; a tax only appears in `taxes` if it actually adds
-to the bill (inclusive tax is baked into the price already, so it's silent in the normal output —
-see "Debug breakdown" below).

-`loadCatalog` also accepts a plain array of row objects instead of CSV text — useful when rows
+`loadCatalog` also accepts a plain array of row objects, for rows coming from a database or a
-come from a database or a form rather than a spreadsheet:
+form rather than a spreadsheet:

 ```ts
 loadCatalog([